RehabAbotalep/RehabAbotalep.github.io/_posts/2023-09-03-add-users-to-security-group.md

 ---
 layout: post
-title:  "Automate Adding Users to an Azure DevOps Security Group"
+title:  "Automate Adding Users to a Security Group in Azure DevOps"
 date:   2023-09-03 21:35:05 +0100
 ---

-This script is designed to automate the process of adding users to a security group in Azure DevOps.
+This PowerShell script is designed to automate the process of adding users to a security group in Azure DevOps.

 Users are added to the specified group in batches to efficiently handle a large number of users.